JSpeedie/cmp-tree/README.md

           files.
 The alternative approach ultimately may be slower, and it would be a lot of work to implement, so I might prefer to find other optimizations first.
-        * I recently did some profiling on `cmp-tree` and I found that on a semi-standard input, the majority of CPU time (~54%) is spent comparing bytes from files, with only a small percentage (~8%) of run time spent reading the files.
-I also profiled the memory usage of `cmp-tree` and I found that `PathBuf`s and `Path`s use a lot more memory than I thought they would.
-        * As I perhaps hinted at above, I thought disk I/O was going to be the next low-hanging optimization fruit, but now I'm less sure.
-Maybe there's some other way to compare file data that would be more efficient than what I do now, but without writing non-portable, architecture-specific code, I'm not sure there is a more efficient option *and* I'm not sure I could write more efficient architecture-specific code haha.
-        * Perhaps if I switch to the alternative approach, I can print the output as each comparison is performed and modify one `PathBuf`/`Path` per thread, removing the `first_path` and `second_path` members from the `FullFileComparison` struct and saving the program from allocating as much since a heavily used `PathBuf`/`Path` will likely have allocated itself enough space to hold most upcoming paths.
-Not sure how Something to think about!
+        * Perhaps if I switch to the "directory-by-directory" approach, I can print the output of each comparison as the comparison is performed.
+          This could mean modifying only one `PathBuf`/`Path` per thread which could have performance payoffs.
+For example, since each thread would reuse a single `PathBuf`/`Path`, this might mean less heap allocations total since the single `PathBuf`/`Path` in each thread would grow to allocate longer paths, but could then remain that length for all future comparisons.
+In the current implementation where there is one `PathBuf` object per comparison, the program has to perform an allocation for every single Path.
+I'm not sure that this benefit outweighs some of the potential negatives of the "directory-by-directory" approach (e.g., that it likely won't multithread as well) but given that `PathBuf`s and `Path`s `.push()` and `.join()` methods are responsible for 28% of memory usage during the peak of memory usage, it's something to think about!
-        * Another place for possible optimization is that in `relative_files_in_tree()`, the file type of the directory entry is checked and after that, it is essentially discarded.
-Later during execution, we check the file type of every file that gets compared.
-          Perhaps we can save the program from that later file check by setting the file type during `relative_files_in_tree()`.
-This sort of change would go against the structure of the `cmp-tree` as it exists now, but if I implement the alternative approach, this change would come about naturally.
+        * Another place for possible optimization is in `relative_files_in_tree()` where the file type of a directory entry is checked and after that, the file type data is essentially discarded.
+Later during execution, we check the file type of every file that gets compared (by a different means, but still getting essentially the same data).
+Perhaps we can save the program from that latter file check by storing the file type of a given file during `relative_files_in_tree()`.
+This sort of change would go against the structure of the `cmp-tree` as it exists now a little, but if I implement the "directory-by-directory" approach, this change would come about naturally, but I need not adopt that approach to implement this possible optimization.
+        * Lastly, and most importantly, I'm starting to think my current multithreading model is the biggest current bottleneck to the program.
+I'm not certain how to interpret all the profiling data I recently collected, but here are the important pieces.
+First, `callgrind` indicates that ~8% of CPU time is spent on reading.
+          That's not an enormous amount, but if I could take a huge bite out of it, it could save some meaningful time.
+Second, `perf stat -d` indicates that CPU utilization on my 16 core machine was on average, very poor at around 1.7 CPUs (out of a maximum of 16.0).
+All this, paired with the natural intuition that this program is likely disk bound (given that it interacts with so many files) leads me to think that switching my multithreading model to focus primarily on mitigating the slowness of disk operations could speed up the program.
+As such, I'm currently considering changing the multithreading to something in line with the producer-consumer model.
+          I have 2 main reasons why I think this will speed things up:
+            * First, CPU utilization is very poor with my current multithreading approach and I think there's a couple moments where things are spending a more time than they need to blocking.
+              Right now, every thread handles its own file reading and its own file-chunk-comparing.
+I think a producer-consumer model where one thread reads a bunch of data and then gives it to a pool of threads dedicated to comparing data could be a lot faster.
+The reading thread can read the next set of data for all the threads *while* all the comparing threads are comparing the current set of data.
+This would (hopefully) effectively eliminate the dead time the threads currently experience where they wait for their read call to finish before comparing anything.
+This wait time could be a significant contributor to the poor CPU utilization I measured.
+            * Second, disk access is most likely close to random in my current multithreading approach since as it stands right now, each thread takes 1 contiguous block of the total file list and works to complete all the comparisons in that block.
+This means that the first and last thread could be attempting to access files in their sections of the total comparison list at roughly the same time.
+These files are probably far apart on the actual file system and this could slow down disk I/O. Under a producer-consumer multithreading model where one reader thread reads the files in the list *in the order the files appear in the list*, read operations could be sped up simply because we are accessing disk in a more ordered way.
+            * Third, in a multithreading model with one reader thread and a bunch of comparing threads, work could possibly be divided more evenly than under my current multithreading model.
+As it stands right now, `cmp-tree` divides the work between threads *evenly* in the sense that each thread has an equal number of comparisons to do.
+Of course, comparing identical 3 gig files is not an equal amount of work to comparing two identical 1 meg files.
+This is a weakness of my current multithreading model, and while not immediately resolved by a producer-consumer model, the reader thread could distribute an even *amount of bytes to compare* when doing regular file comparisons (by far the costliest comparisons to do).
+More evenly split work could lead to (by my guess) at best great speed gains (on particulary unequal directory trees, where files early in the list are very small, and files late in the list are ginormous) and at worst, next to negligible gains (when the total file size of all the files in each of the divided-up chunks of the file list are roughly the same).
+This problem of the unequal division of labour between threads can be solved within my current multithreading approach, but it is *easier* to resolve in a producer-consumer model.
+            * In summary, the first advantage to the producer-consumer model would be that it would largely eliminate the time threads currently spend waiting for read calls (this time is instead replaced with the time it takes to communicate the data-to-be-compared between the reading thread and the comparing threads, which should hopefully be faster since it's all done in memory), and the second advantage is that all reading from the disk should be faster because the storage device will be accessed in a more efficient access pattern.
+The third advantage of the producer-consumer model is that it will be easier to divide the work very evenly between threads, making `cmp-tree` run much faster on lopsided directory trees.